Prime Minister Jacinda Ardern pays for groceries of mother who forgot her wallet

 Prime Minister Jacinda Ardern has confirmed she was the good Samaritan who paid for a mother's groceries after a supermarket mishap.

-The Auckland woman went to pay for her groceries at the supermarket checkout - only to realise she had left her wallet at home.
+The Auckland mother-of-two went to pay for her groceries at the supermarket checkout - only to realise she had left her wallet at home.

 Ardern was behind her in the queue and paid for the woman's purchases herself.